sdkuser1208/market-data-exercise/README.md

 Improvements:

-Interface extraction,
+Interface extraction.

-to make it more interface based coupling.
+Make it more interface based coupling.

 Queue implementation, depends on requirements